mmar80/base-i3-dotfiles/README.md

 Xinit invokes i3 in the .zshrc file, which along with .zshenv, are sourced on boot and new shell creation in Zsh.

-## Common problems
+## Common problems and questions

 - Errors when launching Neovim

 Make sure the Lua dev headers are installed.
 Run :PlugInstall to install the lsp-config plugin.

 - Error in status bar

 Make sure `i3status` is installed.

+- What about Alacritty?

+Alacritty install is optional but if you're transitioning to Sway you'll need a terminal emulator that supports Wayland, which rxvt does not.